 It’s a 15.6″ display laptop, with full HD resolution, but the cherry on top comes from the fact that it has a refresh rate of 144 Hz, meaning superior image quality and less blur in gaming and video.

 This is a really, really good laptop and I’ve been using the slightly larger A17 model for several months now and I am 100% satisfied with it.
-I am sure that you will be too if you choose this model, which is right within our budget.
+I am sure that you will be too if you choose this model.

 Extremely fast, reliable and with solid battery, this laptop has everything you need for a flawless experience, no matter if you’re just browsing the internet or playing the latest games.